into your inbox

 You can find out more about US Open 2021 tickets at the tournament’s official website.
 There are many different types of packages available.

-Tickets for the 2021 edition will be up for sale to the general public on Thursday, July 15, beginning at 12 p.m.
-ET.
+Tickets for the 2021 edition first went on sale to the general public on Thursday, July 15.
 Tickets can be purchased by visiting USOpen.org and Ticketmaster.

 When will the draws be made ?